triciaward/fast-api-template/README.md

 - Or use it as a GitHub template

 ### Step 2: Copy and Rename
-Copy the entire template folder and rename it to your project name (e.g., `MyAwesomeApp`).
+Copy the entire template folder and rename it to your project name (e.g., `myawesomeproject_backend`).

 ### Step 3: Run the Customization Script
 This is where the magic happens!
 Run: